 As you plan your home office space, think of all the ways you can save money.
 There will be plenty of ways to spend it!

 - Shop Around for Bargains.
-You'd be amazed what you can find at garage sales, flea markets, consignment shops, and thrift stores.
-It seems that people are always getting rid of book shelves and desks, and you might find just what you need.
-Clean off the pieces, sand them down, and paint all the items the same color.
+You'd be amazed by what you can find at garage sales, flea markets, consignment shops, and thrift stores.
+It seems that people are always getting rid of bookshelves and desks, and you might find just what you need.
+Clean off the pieces, sand them down, and paint all of the items the same color.
 It will look as though you bought them to match.
 If you don't want any hand-me-downs, keep your eye open for furniture sales or check web sources.

 - Be Willing to Take Used Furniture.
 Visit professional offices to see if they are renovating.
 Quality hotels redecorate guest rooms every 4 or 5 years.
 Maybe you could buy a used desk or chair there.
 Does your own company have any extra furniture that's not being used, since people are working at home?
 Ask neighbors to let you know if they're getting rid of things.

 Look for a used furniture store or a furniture rental store.
 They often have pieces they're willing to sell.
 Be ready to do some fixing when you take the pieces home.
 Check to see if your community has a store that sells used office furniture exclusively.
 When you go shopping for furniture, be sure to take your measurements with you.
 It would be a shame to get a great price on a great desk, only to find that it doesn't fit in your space.

 - Buy New at Bargain Prices.
 Discount stores, home centers, furniture outlets, lighting showrooms, and home decorating centers offer an amazing assortment of items at deeply-discounted prices.
 You might be surprised to find a beautiful desk next to factory second towels.
 And everything is at prices you'll love!